ivotron/quiho-popper/paper/paper.md

 # Motivation and Intuition Behind _quiho_ {#sec:intuition}

-![Automated regression testing pipeline integrating fine granularity resource utilization profiles (FGRUP).
-FGRUPs are obtained by _quiho_ and can be used both, for identifying regressions, and to aid in the quest for finding the root cause of a regression.
+![Automated regression testing pipeline integrating inferred resource utilization profiles (IRUP).
+IRUPs are obtained by _quiho_ and can be used both, for identifying regressions, and to aid in the quest for finding the root cause of a regression.
 ](figures/pipeline.png){#fig:pipeline}

 @Fig:pipeline shows the workflow of an automated regression testing